Overview: What is breast cancer

 Symptoms: Breast cancer

-If you notice any of these symptoms, it is advisable to have the exact diagnosis clarified by the specialist or in the hospital.
-Nodes are usually palpable from a size of one cm, they do not hurt, feel hard and cannot be moved in the tissue.
+If you notice any of these symptoms, it is advisable to have the exact diagnosis clarified by a specialist or in hospital.
+Nodules are usually palpable from a size of one cm, they do not cause chest pain, feel hard and cannot be moved in the tissue.
 All of the changes listed do not have to be breast cancer; there may be another disease behind them.
 However, the earlier a malignant tumor is detected, the better the prognosis usually is.
 However, experts agree that self-examination is not sufficient for early detection.
 Therefore, take advantage of the opportunities for preventive examinations.

 Breast cancer - diagnosis by us